 In accordance with U.S. Department of Homeland Security and Department of Education guidelines, University personnel who have any role in emergency mitigation, planning, response, or recovery have received training in Incident Command and Responding to Critical Incidents on Campus.
-When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually PBA Campus Safety along with representatives from their appropriate local law enforcement and fire rescue jurisdictions.
+When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually PBA Campus Safety and Security along with representatives from their appropriate local law enforcement and fire rescue jurisdictions.

-Campus Local Law Enforcement Department Local Fire Rescue Department West Palm Beach City of West Palm Beach Police City of West Palm Beach Fire Rescue Wellington Palm Beach County Sheriff's Office Palm Beach County Fire Rescue Orlando City of Orlando Police City of Orlando Fire Rescue
+Campus Local Law Enforcement Department Local Fire Rescue Department West Palm Beach City of West Palm Beach Police City of West Palm Beach Fire Rescue Orlando City of Orlando Police City of Orlando Fire Rescue